Law enforcement technology: Four trends to know for 2026

 - Maintain duty of care - Officers face multiple stressors at work, but the reliability of their vehicles should never be one of them.
 By using vehicle insights to detect problems earlier, predict component lifespans and replace them before failure, your department can shoulder the burden of vehicle maintenance on behalf of officers and provide them with more reliable assets.
 The result: A frontline team that feels more supported and looked after.

 Due to intrusion concerns, fleet management technologies have often been met with union resistance.
-However, law enforcement is reducing opposition by helping officers understand how these tools can integrate with existing technologies, guide smarter decisions and be used to protect them.
+If your department is struggling to generate fleet solution buy-in, reduce opposition by helping officers understand how these tools can work with existing technologies, guide smarter decisions and be used to protect them.

-3. AI will transform law enforcement, but it must be used with care.
+3. AI will transform policing, but it must be used with care.

 While officer sentiment around fleet management is changing, so are their notions about AI.
 According to 2025 research, almost 90% of surveyed officers are in favor of AI being used by their agency.
-Leaders at IACP 2025 however, highlighted the crucial need for guardrails, from privacy to bias prevention.
-No matter if their AI tools are public-facing or internal, departments need to:
+However, leaders at IACP 2025 highlighted the crucial need for guardrails, from privacy to bias prevention.
+No matter if their AI tools are public-facing or in the fleet, departments need to:

 - Develop a proper governance strategy - Before adopting AI, your department must establish policies that outline exactly how the technology will and will not be used.
 This requires deep research into how AI solutions collect data, interpret it and work to avoid bias.
 All employees must also be trained on how to properly use them, with oversight panels conducting regular audits to verify accountability.

-- Over-communicate - When creating internal AI policies, you should stay in constant contact with officer unions to avoid contract noncompliance.
-For example, if your department wants to use more intimate tools, like driver-facing AI dashcams, you must make sure that unions are not just aware of them, but active participants in setting guidelines around their use.
+- Overcommunicate - When creating internal AI policies, you should stay in constant contact with officer unions to avoid contract noncompliance.
+For example, if your department wants to use driver-facing AI dashcams, you must make sure that unions are not just aware of them, but active participants in setting guidelines around their use.
 Through collaboration, transparency and clear communication, you’ll help turn skepticism into support.

 - Verify policy alignment - While vetting a solution, you must also consider the AI stance of the company that produces it.
 Do they have their own set of AI guidelines?
 What measures do they take to mitigate bias?
 If your department is considering a new technology, make sure the answers to these questions closely align with your own AI principles.

-AI offers significant capacity to help public safety teams enhance investigative work, operational efficiency, and officer safety.
+AI offers significant potential to help public safety teams enhance investigative work, operational efficiency and officer safety.
 However, its ethical deployment and strict accountability are non-negotiable.
-With rigorous governance, robust security controls, and transparent communication, the technology must be solely directed toward one purpose: serving and protecting the community.
+With rigorous governance, robust security controls and transparent communication, your department can make sure AI is solely used for one purpose: Protecting and serving the community.

 4. Digital tools are helping departments build stronger community trust.